 - Boston Globe Magazine: In High School I Participated in Debate.
 Then, I Saw its Ugly Side

 I also wrote a bi-weekly column about books and culture for the Yale Daily News called “Reading the Room.”
-It’s recently found it’s new home at SPRHDRS.
+It’s found a new home at Rooted (formerly known as SPRHDRS).

 Essays/Cultural Criticism: